 Sternberg Reed is proud to be a Living Wage Employer.
 Not only that, the minimum amount we pay our employees is the Real Living Wage – and at the London Rate.
-This is significantly higher than the statutory National Living Wage and includes staff aged 18 and over, not only over 25s as required by the Law.
+It is significantly higher than the statutory National Living Wage.
+It includes staff aged 18 and over, not only over 25s as required by the Law.

 As Living Wage Employers we choose to pay the real Living Wage on a voluntary basis.

-The rates apply to all workers over 18 – in recognition that young people face the same living costs as everyone else.
+The rates apply to all workers over 18.
+Recognising that young people face the same living costs as everyone else.

 Paying a wage that is enough to live on is good for business, good for the individual and good for society.